 “Wearing flip-flops can dramatically affect the overall biomechanics of the way you walk, mostly in allowing the arches of your foot to collapse due to their lack of support, and decreasing the length of each step the wearer takes,” says Yellin. “ With shorter strides during each step, the feet hit the ground with a decreased vertical force than that while wearing sneakers, which may place unnatural stress and force on your muscles and joints, and leaving them vulnerable for injury.”

 Research has shown that wearing flip-flops shortens your stride length and causes force to be unevenly distributed when your foot hits the ground.¹ This may put excess strain on your ankles, knees, hips and lower back, which can cause serious pain and injury over time.
 Yellin knows it is difficult to imagine a lightweight and convenient shoe can have so much negative effect on your lower body but flip-flop injuries are more common then you might think.

-Jaime Quinn, Regional Clinical Director of NYC has seen first-hand the pain flip-flops can cause someone.
+Jaime Quinn has seen first-hand the pain flip-flops can cause someone.